rast-lab/BGGM/cran-comments.md

 ## R CMD check results
 0 errors ✔ | 0 warnings ✔ | 1 note ✖

+Note is about non-portable compilation flags on my system.

 # Version 2.1.5
 ## Addressing CRAN errors
 - Adjusted autoconf.ac, dropped refence to openMP as parallelization is not implemented in the c++ file